 “One to rock, one to stock”, right?

-The short answer to this question is only if you know you’re not going to wear these shoes ever again.
-More than likely, you’re going to sell these shoes in the future.
+The short answer to this question is that it depends on the sneaker, and only if you know you’re not going to wear these shoes ever.
+More than likely, if it’s a hot sneaker, you’re going to sell these shoes in the future.
 Or, maybe not.
-You might just keep them just because.
+You might just keep them on ice just because.

 *Remember that once you put on a pair of fresh, new shoes, they are no longer deadstock.
 Deadstock means that they have never been worn before.